 There is a practical focus to this course as you’ll develop and test computer algorithms and applications using VB.Net as the main programming language.
 You’ll also develop critical analytical skills by learning about the internal workings of computers and the constructs behind program development.

 Using the modern programming language VB.Net, you’ll learn to program while acquiring knowledge and understanding of software development, computer architecture, data representation and structures.
-It is strongly advised that you consider A Level Mathematics alongside this course if you wish to pursue a career in Computer Science.

 - Type of study